thedenisovan/thedenisovan/README.md

 ## Hi there! 👋

-I'm Dainis Dilevka, a tech tinkerer based in London, UK.
+I'm Dainis Dilevka, a tech tinkerer based in  UK.
 My motto is: "The best time to plant a tree was 15 years ago.
 The second best time is today."
 I'm passionate about rebuilding life one line of code at a time!

 ## Skills & Technologies